Onions Can Store Up to a Year If You Cure Them—Here’s How

 Basket of freshly harvested and cured onions with trimmings in a pail

-Secret #1: Wait for half the plants to fall over before you start harvesting.
+First, wait for half the plants to fall over

 When your onions are vigorously growing through the longer days of spring and summer, their stems are lush and happy and green.
 You might even have a few onion flowers topping those stems.